 A memory floated back: when her daughter was a newborn, she had fashioned tiny mittens to prevent her little fingernails from scratching her baby face.
 Oh, those days were long gone.
 Sorrow and desperation welled up in her spirit.
 She missed her girl terribly, and feared that the demon would kill her daughter unless she got help.
 She had to find healing, and she needed it now!

-Writing for five unedited minutes on the prompt “More” for the Five Minute Friday linkup.
+Writing for five unedited minutes on the prompt “Steady” for Five Minute Friday.

 After school in my childhood, my sister and I stayed with the “S” family after school.
 My sister and the youngest boy of the family loved to play in the open field behind the house, while I usually stayed inside and read books.
 But they begged me to come play with them.
 The problem was, I had to climb over a gate to get to the field.